ju-bezdek/conveyor/README.md

 A Python library for efficient asynchronous pipeline processing with real-time streaming capabilities.

-This library implements streaming of intermediate results between pipeline stages, allowing subsequent tasks to begin processing as soon as any individual item completes a stage, while still preserving original input ordering when needed.
+This library implements streaming of intermediate results between pipeline stages, allowing subsequent tasks to begin processing as soon as any individual item completes a stage, while still preserving original input ordering when needed by default (with option for streaming ASAP and wait for all to be completed).

+### The fundamental challenge:
+> ```python
+> # This pattern is everywhere, but streaming is hard:
+> # Especially if different chunks can take different time to process
+>
+> Individual Processing → Batch Processing → Individual Processing
+>        (fast)              (slower)           (fast)
+>
+>
+> # Examples:
+> # • Fetch RAG results → Re-Rank → Enrich ( → stream to UI)
+> # • Compress → ML batch inference → Apply
+> # • Validate → Batch database ops → Send notifications
+> ```

 ## Key Benefits